alpacahq/alpaca-trade-api-python/README.md

 interfaces.
 Using the `on` decorator of the instance, you can define custom event handlers that are called when the pattern is matched on the stream name.
-Once event handlers are set up, call the `run` method which runs forever until critical exception is raised.
+Once event handlers are set up, call the `run` method which runs forever until a critical exception is raised.
 This module itself does not provide any threading capability, so if you need to consume the messages pushed from the server, you need to run it in a background thread.

-The `run` method routine starts from establishing the WebSocket connection, which is immediately followed by the authentication handshake.
+The `run` method routine starts from establishing the WebSocket connection, immediately followed by the authentication handshake.
 The `authenticated` event is called right after authentication is done, where it is the best time to start subscribing to particular streams you are interested in, by calling the `subscribe` method.